AmpersandJS/ampersandjs.com/learn_markdown/migrating-human-model-view.md

 ---
-pagetitle: Upgrading from HumanModel/HumanView
+pagetitle: Migrating from HumanModel/View
 order: 9
 ---

-# Upgrading from HumanModel/HumanView to Ampersand
+# Migrating from HumanModel/HumanView to Ampersand

 If you've been using HumanModel and HumanView, there's just a few little things that you'd need to change to switch to Ampersand.